• LAUNCH YOUR DREAM

 8. Be willing to accept feedback that can move you forward.

 There will be the right kind of people who will come along with constructive feedback on your dream quest.
 These are not the ones who tell you that your dream can’t be done.
-These are the people who will tell you the problem with your dream in it’s current form and the steps you should take to correct your course so that your dream can come true.
+These are the people who will tell you the problem with your dream in its current form and the steps you should take to correct your course so that your dream can come true.
 Be willing to listen to this kind of feedback from people who understand where you are trying to end up.
 Remember that you must grow to become the person in your dream and you won’t have all the answers.
 Accept help and allow feedback.

-If you are lucky, you will find that life on the dreamers path takes you places you never imagined.
+If you are lucky, you will find that life on the dreamers’ path takes you places you never imagined.
 It’s never too late to pick up the pieces of your fractured life and start anew.
-Allow me to be your shining example of the possibilities of a second life, along with Laura Ingalls Wilder, who didn’t publish her first novel until she was 65 years old, or Winston Churchill who became the Prime Minister at age 62, or Harland Sanders who founded KFC when he was 62 years old.
+Allow me to be your shining example of the possibilities of a second life, along with Laura Ingalls Wilder, who didn’t publish her first novel until she was 65 years old, Winston Churchill who became the Prime Minister at age 62, or Harland Sanders who founded KFC when he was 62 years old.

 Related Stories: